-The slave will read the data on either the rising edge or the falling edge of the clock pulse.
-Additionally, the clock can be considered “idle” when it is high or low.
+The peripheral will read the data on either the rising edge or the falling edge of the clock pulse.
+Additionally, the clock can be considered "idle" when it is high or low.
 In the Arduino SPI library, both of these options are controlled by the setDataMode() function.

 SPI can operate at extremely high speeds (millions of bytes per second), which may be too fast for some devices.
 To accommodate such devices, you can adjust the data rate.
-In the Arduino SPI library, the speed is set by the setClockDivider() function, which divides the master clock (16MHz on most Arduinos) down to a frequency between 8MHz (/2) and 125kHz (/128).
+In the Arduino SPI library, the speed is set by the setClockDivider() function, which divides the controller clock (16MHz on most Arduinos) down to a frequency between 8MHz (/2) and 125kHz (/128).

 If you're using the SPI Library, you must use the provided SCK, COPI and CIPO pins, as the hardware is hardwired to those pins.
 There is also a dedicated CS pin that you can use (which must, at least, be set to an output in order for the SPI hardware to function), but note that you can use any other available output pin(s) for CS to your peripheral device(s) as well.